muski21/Inventory-optimisation/README.md

 # Recommendations:

--Removing slow moving items from the inventory.
+- Removing slow moving items from the inventory.
 - Consolidate Warehouses to optimize space utilization.